orchetect/MIDIKit/Sources/MIDIKit/MIDIKit.docc/MIDIKit-Getting-Started.md

 ## 3. Set up Bluetooth and Network MIDI if Needed

-- See <doc:MIDI-Over-Bluetooth> for Bluetooth MIDI connectivity for your iOS app
+- See <doc:MIDIKitIO-MIDI-Over-Bluetooth> for Bluetooth MIDI connectivity for your iOS app
-- See <doc:MIDI-Over-Network> for network MIDI connectivity on macOS or iOS
+- See <doc:MIDIKitIO-MIDI-Over-Network> for network MIDI connectivity on macOS or iOS

 ## 4. Learn how MIDIKit Value Types Work

 MIDIKit was built to use smart hybrid MIDI event value types, simplifying the learning curve to adopting MIDI 2.0 and allowing for a form of value type-erasure.
 This results in the ability to use MIDI 1.0 values, MIDI 2.0 values, unit intervals or any combination of those - seamlessly regardless whether your platform supports MIDI 1.0 or MIDI 2.0.

-Learn how MIDIKit's value types work in **MIDIKitCore** docs.
+Learn how MIDIKit's value types work: <doc:MIDIKitCore-Value-Types>

 ## 5. Next Steps